 Mr. Lewis has been selected by lawyers and construction industry professionals who specialize in construction mega projects to be part of the American Arbitration Association's new national Mega Project Panel of Arbitrators.
 This panel is limited to approximately sixty (60) arbitrators nationwide.
 In addition, Mr. Lewis has also recently been selected by a rating committee made up of a diverse group of advocates and in-house counsels representing clients in large complex disputes to be one (1) of eleven (11) mediators on the American Arbitration Association's new Midwest Master Mediator Panel.

-Mr. Lewis is an active member of the Society of Illinois Construction Attorneys and a Fellow of the College of Commercial Arbitrators, and a Fellow of the American College of Construction Lawyers.
+Mr. Lewis is an active member of the Society of Illinois Construction Attorneys, a Fellow of the College of Commercial Arbitrators, and a Fellow of the American College of Construction Lawyers.
 He has written articles for Construction Executive, President & CEO Magazine, Chicago Building Congress, Edifice, Chicago Bar Journal, Construction Law News and Illinois Law Journal.
 Chambers USA: America's Leading Lawyers for Business cites Mr. Lewis as a leader in the area of construction law.
 Mr. Lewis has also acted as an expert witness in a legal malpractice matter stemming from a construction dispute.

 Mr. Lewis is a 1976 graduate of the University of San Francisco School of Law and a graduate of the University of Michigan.

 - Represented general contractor in a multimillion-dollar lawsuit alleging fraud against the Public Building Commission of Chicago, alleging that the PBC hid the fact that there were asbestos-wrapped pipes subsurface that were uncovered during construction, which resulted in significant delays and additional costs.

 - Represented a preeminent rehabilitation hospital in the drafting and negotiation of its agreements with its architects and construction manager for a new $600 million redevelopment project.